chandelabhishek/prioritize/README.md

 1. Clone the repo
 2. `npm i`
-3. `npm run prioritize` (Run this to get answer to the asked question:- What is the max USD value that can be processed in 50ms, 60ms, 90ms, 1000ms?)
+3. `npm run prioritize` (Run this to get answer to the asked question)

 ## Code Organisation